Writing Tests Using the CS 70 TestingLogger

 So far, our examples of affirm_expected

-are just testing the value of an expression.
+have just tested the value of an expression.
 Sometimes, however, we want to print something and see if it looks the way it is supposed to.
-We can achieve this goal by using C++'s std::stringstream
+We can do that with C++'s std::stringstream

 class.

-Normally C++'s I/O streams read or write text from/to files or our terminal, but a std::stringstream
+Normally, C++'s I/O streams read or write text to or from files or to our terminal, but a std::stringstream

 instead targets an internal std::string